MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0023-returntypecannotbemodifiedinpublicapi.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

+## Remarks

-This rule validates that the return type of a public procedures has not been changed in a way that would break dependent extensions.
+This rule validates that the return type of a public procedure has not been changed in a way that would break dependent extensions.
 It is not allowed to change the return type of a public procedure that was published with a return type in a previous version.
 It is only allowed to add a return type to a procedure which previously did not have one.

 > [!NOTE]
 > This rule also covers the cases related to the [TryFunction](../properties/devenv-trymethod-property.md) attribute which implicitly defines a Boolean return type.

-## Examples of invalid changes:
+## Bad code examples

 In the following examples, the version 1.0 of the extension defines a public procedure which returns an Integer.